Molecular-Nanophotonics/YOLOTrack-1.0/README.md

 This is a framework for the real-time localization and classification of objects in optical microscopy images using a single-shot covolutional neural network YOLO ("You Only Look Once") .
 We adapted the YOLOv2 architecture enabling to localize and classify objects at very low signal-to-noise ratios at 50 fps for images as large as 416 x 416 px.

 The network is implemented in Python/Keras using the TensorFlow backend.
 For real-time inference the trained model is exported to a custom, C based dynamic link library (DLL).
-The DLL is based on the GPU supported [TensorFlow C API](https://www.tensorflow.org/install/lang_c) providing the fasted possible image processing and integrability in other programming languages such as LabVIEW, MATLAB and C++.
+The DLL is based on the GPU supported [TensorFlow C API](https://www.tensorflow.org/install/lang_c) providing the fastest possible image processing and is readily integrable in other programming languages such as LabVIEW, MATLAB and C++.

 Here, we provide examples for the training in Python/Keras and for the model inference in LabVIEW and C++.